microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-mcc/NCO-Fixed-Duty-Cycle-Demo/readme.md

 The logic analyzer captures shows how the TCF generates a waveform signal in NCO Fixed Duty Cycle (FDC) mode.

-<br>Result 1: two identical signals are generated with a frequency of 10Hz and duty-cycle of 50%.
+<br>Result 1: two identical signals are generated with a frequency of 10 Hz and duty-cycle of 50%.
 <br><img src="../images/10Hz.png">

-<br>Result 2: two identical signals are generated with a frequency of 100Hz and duty-cycle of 50%.
+<br>Result 2: two identical signals are generated with a frequency of 100 Hz and duty-cycle of 50%.
 <br><img src="../images/100Hz.png">

 <br>Result 3: two identical signals are generated with a frequency of 1 kHz and duty-cycle of 50%.